emalak/.github/profile/README.md

 yep

-we are here creating cool games
+we are here creating cool you know products